 - Example Corp receives the backscatter and only then becomes aware of the situation because the original email was sent by a spammer and Example Corp's domain was used fraudulently.

 If, in a similar scenario, the forged sending email address was a spam trap, Return Path would send a rejection email to a spam trap.
-If that spam trap feeds the Backscatterer blacklist or another blacklist, then Return Path's IP address would be blacklisted.
+If that spam trap feeds the Backscatterer blocklist or another blocklist, then Return Path's IP address would be blocklisted.

 To minimize the risk of sending backscatter, ensure your server is configured to handle bounces of incoming email synchronously, which means that rejections are sent immediately within the Simple Mail Transfer Protocol (SMTP) conversation.